 Though as I have stated above, I believe Weber has the resources and engineering capability to address all of the issues raised above with the next iteration of SmokeFire pellet grills.

 Conclusions On The Weber SmokeFire Pellet Grills

-A worthy alternative you could consider is a large WiFi 36 Camp Chef Woodwind pellet grill with either a Sear Box or Side Kick propane attachment which are proven/reliable units.
-Hopefully, Weber takes the issues customers are experiencing with the SmokeFire pellet grills on board and use that feedback to come back with a best in a class pellet grill.
+Hopefully, Weber will take the issues customers are experiencing with the SmokeFire pellet grills on board and use that feedback to come back with a best-in-a-class pellet grill.

 Update: The Gen 2 version of the Weber SmokeFire has now been released.
 Therefore please check out my Weber SmokeFire Gen 1 vs Gen 2 article where I discuss the improvements which have (and have not) been made.
 You may also want to check out my article on Weber error codes.

 Research/compare over 240 pellet grills/smokers on sale today